 - The devices run on battery power, so you need to make sure the device is charged, or you have a charging facility with you whenever you are trading.

-- mPOS devices don't offer the same range of functionality that EFTPOS machines offer, for example:
+- mPOS devices don't all offer the same range of functionality that EFTPOS machines offer, for example:

 - Receipt printing